Curated by Tiportoviaconme

 Photos by Tiportoviaconme

-During our one-way trip, we came across Langkawi, a small island in Malaysia.
+During our one-way trip, we came across Langkawi.
+This is a small island in Malaysia.
 Just when we had decided to give a different direction to our trip, destiny ran towards us.
 We wanted to stop.
-To travel even slower, to really savor every single particle of the place we visited.
+To travel even slower.
+We wanted to really savor every single particle of the place we visited.
 We wanted to find a place to volunteer, eager to make our contribution to help.
 As if by magic, Langkawi Lassie was there waiting for us.
 A place to call home for some time.

 What is Langkawi Lassie?